Young Blue Demons end season with 6-0 loss against Oklahoma State

 He prefers to teach the game of softball, and when the game is done, he leaves everything on the field.

-And yet, what Lenti has accomplished in his 33 years at DePaul University is all about the numbers, and his legacy leaves softball fans, coaches, current and former DePaul student-athletes and potential softball players astonished.
+And yet, what Lenti has accomplished as he enters his 37th year at DePaul University is all about the numbers, and his legacy leaves softball fans, coaches, current and former DePaul student-athletes and potential softball players astonished.

-After 33 years in Chicago's Lincoln Park neighborhood, Lenti has won 1,214 games, and is the fifth-winningest active coach in college softball.
-He won his 1,200th game in 2014 with a 4-3 road win at Big Ten rival Illinois.
+After 36 plus years in Chicago's Lincoln Park neighborhood, Lenti has won 1,300 games.
+On February 17, 2018, the Blue Demons defeated Presbyterian 1-0 at the Cougar Classic in Mt.
+Pleasant, S.C., to capture Lenti's 1,300th victory.
+He also won his 1,200th game in 2014 with a 4-3 road win at Big Ten rival Illinois.

 Under Lenti's watch, senior ace Kirsten Verdun capped her illustrious career with a second NFCA All-American honor as her and Mary Connolly both made all-region teams and were named BIG EAST Player and Pitcher of the Year, respectively.